MIDS-scaling-up/v2/week05/hw/README.md

  ```
  where -tfhub_module is the URL of a pre-trained model on TF Hub, --image_size is the size images are resized to, --saved_model_dir is the directory to save the trained move to, --labels_output_file  is the text file where the class labels are saved to, one per line, in the same order as they appear in the predictions output by the model, --train_epochs is the number of epochs, and --batch_size is the how many images are sampled each training step.
 Additional flags may be found by running the command ``make_image_classifier --helpfull``

 4. To test your model, you'll need to write a simple python script that uses the model for inference.
 This script should take your model, the classes, and a test image as input and return the top 3 predictions, both the probablity and classname.
+Look over ``transfer_learning_with_hub.ipynb`` for examples of how to load a model and run inference.

 5. Try training with a dataset of your choice.
 Pictures of food, people, or animals work well.
 You can even use [ImageNet](http://www.image-net.org/) images.